rotki/rotkicom.github.io/_posts/2026-05-22-rotki-security.md

 - local first
 ---

+> Update: This post was updated after initial publishing to mention our 7-day cooldown period before updating dependencies.

 rotki is a local app that helps you to keep track of your crypto activity both as transactions on different chains and on CEXes like Coinbase, Kraken, Binance, etc. This information is quite sensitive and there are [reasons to not leak it](https://github.com/jlopp/physical-bitcoin-attacks/blob/master/README.md).
 It is **critical** for us that what reaches your computer is exactly what we built.
 Anything less puts our users at risk.

 For this reason, after the recent attacks [^1] [^2] [^3], we reviewed our dependency supply chain and the measures we've had in place since day one. rotki has many moving parts and its architecture spans different stacks and layers: package managers, CI, packaging pipelines, distribution.
 All of them need to be secure.